wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-protection-methods/includes/1-introduction.md

 After completing this module, you will be able to:

  -  Describe the features and use of the Security Compliance Toolkit
- -  Describe the features of AppLocker<br>
+ -  Describe the features of AppLocker
  -  Describe methods of securing data in the enterprise
  -  Describe the benefits and features of Microsoft Defender for Endpoint